heratyian/software-development-lessons/version-control-with-git/index.md

 `git reset` reset current HEAD to the specified state

-(😰 that's a lot to remember. we can just use vscode for now 😎)
+(😰 that's a lot to remember. we can just use VSCode for now 😎)

 ---
 # Initialize a local git repository (cli)